 - Consider transferring pension arrangements overseas.

-- Sell your car and cancel your car insurance and subscriptions to motoring organisations.
+Sell your car and cancel your car insurance and subscriptions to motoring organizations.

 Your new country of residence

 - Establish employment or business links in the new country.

 - Contact the local tax authorities to inform them that you have become a resident.

 - Purchase or rent on a long lease a property in your new jurisdiction and buy a car there.